go-critic/go-critic/docs/overview.md

   **diagnostic**
   **experimental** ]

-Detects suspicious reassigment of error from another package.
+Detects suspicious reassignment of error from another package.